openmindculture/kleiderordnung-berlin/README.md

-If the placeholder image does not update automatically, replace the placeholder image by overwriting `/img/instagram/preview5xinsta-20230601.jpg` with an updated image file in the following aspect ratio: width="1857" height="463"
+If the placeholder image does not update automatically, replace the placeholder image by overwriting `/img/instagram/preview5xinsta-20230601.jpg` with an updated image file in the following aspect ratio: `width="1857" height="463"`.

+To generate a webp alternative on the command line using [cwebp](https://developers.google.com/speed/webp/docs/cwebp):

+`cwebp `

 **TODO**: alternatively: